 Periodic reviews may be particularly useful when it comes to the documentation collected for verification of identity purposes, where the subject person sets out a schedule for their review and requests updated copies when it emerges that this has expired.
+Periodical reviews would be equally relevant in the context of ensuring that beneficial ownership information and documentation is kept updated.
 Since this process necessarily needs to be risk based, the timeframe for the review of business relationships considered to present a high risk of ML/FT should be more frequent than those deemed to be low risk.